 Are there other festivals that you enjoy more?

-Yeah, I love Montreal, I play there pretty much every year.
+Yeah, I love the Montreal Comedy Festival, I play there pretty much every year.
 They’re just about comedy, and I can just go there and do my thing.
 I love the Sydney Festival, same thing – I always have a great time there.
 I don’t do Melbourne, because for some reason the woman who runs it hates my guts, but, in general, I love a festival show, but wherever I go, I just want to do what I do.
 I’m an entertainer.

 Tell us about your upcoming shows.

 I’m hosting [top US comic] Sommore’s show at the O2 on Friday [16th June], but I’m mainly back for my yearly stint at The Underbelly Festival, which I love.
 I love seeing that weird, upside-down cow tent go up on the Southbank, and it’s a really special vibe, with all the variety of acts they put on, from comedians, to bands, and performance artists.
 I can’t wait.

 Visit Gina’s website to find out where you can see her next.